-With a VA loan, the United States Department of Veterans Affairs requires that the closing costs on a VA refinance be recouped in 36 months or less.
+The United States Department of Veterans Affairs requires that the closing costs on a VA refinance be recouped in 36 months or less.
 If the recoupment period is over 36 months the loan will be rejected.

-If the closing costs on a VA refinance are $5,000 and the monthly savings on the refinance are $125 a month, then this will not be approved since the recoupment period is 40 months. $5,000 divided by $125 a month in savings = 40.
+Assume the closing costs are $5,000 and the monthly savings on the refinance are $125 a month.
+Then this will not be approved since the recoupment period is 40 months. $5,000 divided by $125 a month in savings = 40.

 The last scenario has closing costs that are too high and an insufficient monthly savings for a VA refinance loan.

 It is important to realize that the Department of Veterans Affairs has this recoupment period limit of 36 months when considering your VA refinance.